ppy/osu-wiki/wiki/History_of_osu!/2016/en.md

 — Loctav, "Changes to the Quality Assurance Team" [[14]][r]

-Reception towards this change was overall mostly positive by the community; however, some users did have concerns as to whether or not this change would cause some beatmaps to become ignored without a guaranteed mod by a QAT member [[14]][r].
+Reception of the community towards this change was overall mostly positive.
+However, some users did have concerns as to whether or not this change would cause some beatmaps to become ignored without a guaranteed mod by a QAT member [[14]][r].

 ## May